Round dance (honey bee): Acoustic signals

 Acoustic signals are produced as a part of the round dance.
 These acoustic signals communicate information regarding direction, and give an indication of the distance to the food source.
 The dance sounds produced by the round dance are airborne, and are of sufficient strength to stimulate Johnston's organs in the antenna of the follower bees to which the forager is communicating.
 The follower bees extract information about the direction of the food source from the acoustic field that the forager produces.
-Direction to the food source is communicated through the sound information emitted by the forager bee, as well as through the air currents that accompany the dance sound.
-Such that, the duration and frequency of the sound produced, along with the magnitude of the pressure gradient produced provide the follower bees with information regarding the direction to the food source.
+Direction to the food source is communicated through the sound information emitted by the forager bee, as well as through the air currents that accompany the dance sound, The duration and frequency of the sound produced, along with the magnitude of the pressure gradient produced provide the follower bees with information regarding the direction to the food source.
 Acoustic signals are also used to communicate distance.
 The duration of the acoustic signal transmitted is proportional to the distance to the food source.
 In that, the train of sound pulses produced by the forager bee, known as the dance sound, increases relative to the distance to the food source.